-Football Queensland (FQ) and Total Tools are pleased to announce Football Brisbane’s Luke Adams as the Referee of the Month for October.
+Football Queensland (FQ) are pleased to announce Football Brisbane’s Luke Adams as the Referee of the Month for October.

-21-year-old Adams, who referees both football and futsal, was nominated by the FQ Referee department and will receive a prize thanks to FQ referee sponsor Total Tools.
+21-year-old Adams, who referees both football and futsal, was nominated by the FQ Referee department.

 FQ State Referee Coach Ted Kearney said Adams was continuing to show dedication to his development as a referee even in the off-season.

 “Luke has shown significant improvement in his on-field performances during 2018,” Kearney said.

 “He hasn’t missed a training session or a senior coaching session this season and rather than take the summer off like many of his colleagues, he has continued with the Hyundai A-League and Westfield W-League training program and is also continuing to hone his skills in futsal.”